 A Typical SI/OT Session

-– To provide the right kinds of sensory stimulation for normalizing the sensory systems.
+– To provide right kind of sensory stimulations for normalizing the sensory systems.

-– To provide the optimal state of alertness and attention.
+– To provide optimal state of alertness and attention.

 – To develop an adaptive response for daily functioning.